holzru/capstone/README.md

 ## Minimum Viable Product

-HellaMeets is a web application inspired by Meetup that will be build using Ruby on Rails and React.js.
+MeatUp is a web application inspired by Meetup that will be build using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login